SDWebImage/SDWebImageSwiftUI/README.md

 }
 ```

 It supports both image url or image data for animated image format.
+Which use the SDWebImage's [Animated ImageView](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#animated-image-50) for internal implementation.

 ## Demo